 In an effort to consolidate office space used by various state agencies a new centralized building is under construction in Casper.

 The new complex will put all state agencies operating in Casper under one roof, ending the need to rent various offices around the city.
 Nearly 400 state employees will be housed in the building.

 Due to the project affecting so many different state agencies, a special task force was established to provide guidance and expertise during construction.

 In Honor of Wyoming's Heroes

-Realizing a potential need, in 2018 the Wyoming Legislature authorized the planning and design of a skilled nursing center especially for veterans.
+Realizing a potential need, in 2018 the Wyoming Legislature authorized the construction of a skilled nursing center especially for veterans.

 This skilled nursing center for veterans would be the first of its kind in Wyoming.

 A New Beginning in Mental Health Care